Le Roux Michelle SC

 BA LLB (UCT), LLM (New York)

-Michelle also is a member of the Financial Services Tribunal and Financial Intelligence Centre’s Appeal Board.
+Michelle is a member of the Financial Services Tribunal and Financial Intelligence Centre’s Appeal Board.

-She is the co-author of two books, "Precedent and Possibility: the (ab)use of law in South Africa" (2008) and "Lawfare: Judging Politics in South Africa" (2019).
-Other recent publications include "What future for constitutional democracy in South Africa?” co-authored chapter in VRÜ/World Comparative Law special issue on Autocratic Legalism 2.0: Insights from a Global Collaborative Research Project (2023) and "Personalising and De-personalising Power: The appointment of executive officers in key state institutions” co-authored report by the New South Institute (2023).
+She is the co-author of two books, "Precedent and Possibility: the (ab)use of law in South Africa" (2008) and "Lawfare: Judging Politics in South Africa" (2019) and various other publications, including "What future for constitutional democracy in South Africa?” co-authored chapter in VRÜ/World Comparative Law special issue on Autocratic Legalism 2.0: Insights from a Global Collaborative Research Project (2023) and "Personalising and De-personalising Power: The appointment of executive officers in key state institutions” co-authored report by the New South Institute (2023).

 Michelle is an initiator of the 100More Campaign, marking the centenary of women’s access to the legal profession.

-She also is an advocacy trainer for both pupilage and advanced advocacy.
+She is an advocacy trainer for both pupilage and advanced advocacy.

-Michelle is a member of the New York Bar, where she litigated in commercial, regulatory and private law jury trials, bench trials and appeals in state and federal courts for 8 years, before returning to South Africa.
+Michelle is a member of the New York Bar, where she litigated in commercial, regulatory and private law jury trials, bench trial, mediations, arbitrations and appeals in state and federal courts for 8 years, before returning to South Africa.